25 Washington, DC Travel Tips to Avoid Missing Out

 Many of the most important US artifacts are clustered in free museums and galleries along the National Mall, between the US Capitol Building and the Washington Monument.
 You can see an original copy of the US Constitution at the National Archives.

 The National Air and Space Museum features an impressive collection of aircraft and space memorabilia, including the lunar module.
-These spots can be especially crowded on weekends, so go early or during the week if you want to avoid potentially long lines.
+These spots can be especially crowded on weekends.
+So go early or during the week if you want to avoid potentially long lines.
+You can also book a hotel located near several museums to get a head start from the crowd.

 Take Advantage of Washington, DC Happy Hour Specials

 Happy Hour is a favorite pastime in Washington, DC.
-Many establishments only have weekday specials, but a few of our favorites have great weekend happy hours too.
+Many establishments only have weekday specials.
+But a few of our favorite establishments have great weekend happy hours too.

 Joe’s Seafood has one of the best happy hours in DC featuring half off draft beers, wines, cocktails and specials on seafood appetizers.

-Succotash also has an excellent happy hour with a good selection of wines, beers, cocktails and appetizers discounted from 4-8pm.
+Succotash also has an excellent happy hour with a good selection of wines, beers, cocktails and appetizers.
 It’s hard to beat $1 wings smoked Alabama style, served with celery slaw.
+Happy hour discounts run from 4pm-8pm.

 Another favorite happy hour of ours is Zorba’s Cafe in Dupont Circle.
 During the warmer months, their terrace has a Mediterranean feel with Greek music playing.
 Their happy hour runs Monday-Friday from 4-7pm.